kevinsogo/compgen/docs/CONTEST.md

 - Each entry in the `langs` field (list of allowed programming languages) can be a string denoting the language code name or a dictionary containing additional details (like in `cpp` above).
 The missing fields will have predefined defaults which can be seen in `contest_langs.json`.

-- The `problems` field contains a list of folders representing the problems.
+- The `problems` field contains a list of KompGen folders representing the problems.
 Each of these folders must contain a `details.json` file.

 - The `*_count` fields are optional.